ArunaStorage/documentation/docs/get_started/basic_usage/02_How-To-Auth-Tokens.md

 === "Bash"

     ```bash
-    # Native JSON request to add user with admin permissions to a project
+    # Native JSON request to set a users permission to read only for the specific project
     curl -d '
       {
         "userPermission": {